Academic Handbook Student Welfare Policies and Procedures

 Immediate Risk of Harm

 1. If a student is reasonably considered to pose an immediate risk of harm to themselves and/or others, they are likely to require emergency assistance.
 In such cases, the individual(s) who identifies the incident should contact the emergency services.
-They must also report it immediately to a member of SMT either directly or by appointing a person to do so.
-The SMT member will assess and manage the incident by applying one or more of the following:
+They must also report it immediately to a member of SMG either directly or by appointing a person to do so.
+The SMG member will assess and manage the incident by applying one or more of the following:

-1. Contacting the student’s emergency contact, if it is considered reasonable to do so.
+1. Contacting the student’s emergency contact, if it is considered reasonable to do so

-2. If the student is a mobility student, a member of the Northeastern Global Experience Programme Management Team will be contacted and informed of the situation.
+2. If the student is a mobility student, a member of the Northeastern Global Experience Programme Management Team will be contacted and informed of the situation

 3. Any other appropriate and proportionate action.

-2. Following the incident, the member(s) of SMT who assessed and managed the situation in the paragraph above will determine the next course of action based on all the relevant circumstances and the perceived risk to the student and other members of the University and either:
+2. Following the incident, the member(s) of SMG who assessed and managed the situation in the paragraph above will determine the next course of action based on all the relevant circumstances and the perceived risk to the student and other members of the University and either:

-1. Refer the case to Stage 1 of this policy where there is considered to be minimal risk of harm to the student or others and little likelihood of disruption to teaching or the smooth running of the University.
+1. Refer the case to Stage 1 of this Policy where there is considered to be minimal risk of harm to the student or others and little likelihood of disruption to teaching or the smooth running of the University

 2. Invoke a temporary suspension1, with immediate effect, where there is considered to be a risk of harm to the student or others or a likelihood that their continued attendance could be disruptive.
 A student who is subject to a temporary suspension is prohibited from entering University premises and from attending University events until further notice.
 The temporary suspension may, exceptionally, be subject to qualification, such as limitations on communications with students, faculty or staff, on permission to take an examination, or to enter the University premises to attend a meeting with University staff.
 The terms of suspension will be specific to each individual case and the student will be notified as soon as is practicable by email to their University email account.
-A temporary suspension does not affect the student’s status as a member of the University.
+A temporary suspension does not affect the student’s status as a member of the University

 3. If the student is a mobility student, a member of the Northeastern Global Experience Programme Management Team will be included in the decision.

-3. The decision to temporarily suspend a student will be reviewed within two working days by the member of SMT in consultation with the Registrar (or nominee), and a member of the Northeastern Global Experience Programme Management, if relevant.
+3. The decision to temporarily suspend a student will be reviewed within two working days by the member of SMG in consultation with the Registrar (or nominee), and a member of the Northeastern Global Experience Programme Management, if relevant.
 This review is intended to ensure that the suspension is reasonable and proportionate in light of the information available.
 The decision to continue to suspend a student will be reviewed at least every five days and made on the basis of any new information.

 5. A student who has been suspended will be referred to Stage 2 of this policy at the earliest opportunity.